chainguard-dev/edu/content/open-source/sbom/getting-started-openvex-vexctl.md

 vexctl attest --attach --sign hello.vex.json your-username/your-container-image:latest
 ```

 Upon running this command, you'll be taken through a signing workflow with [Sigstore](https://www.sigstore.dev/).
-Your terminal output will indicate your progess.
+Your terminal output will indicate your progress.

 ```
 Generating ephemeral keys...
 Retrieving signed certificate...
 ```

 A browser window will open for you to select an OIDC provider.
 When the attestation is complete, you'll receive feedback that it was successful.

 ```
 Successfully verified SCT...
 {"payloadType":"application/vnd.in-toto+json","payload":"e...o=","signatures":[{"keyid":"","sig":"MEY...z"}]}
 ```

 This attestation with `.att` extension will now live in the container registry as an attachment to your container.

 ## Chronology and VEX Documents

 Assessing the impact of CVEs on a software product is process that takes time and the status will change over time.
 VEX is designed to communicate with users as the status changes, and there may therefore be multiple VEX documents associated with a product.

 To understand how this may work in practice, below is an example timeline for the VEX documents associated with a given product and CVE.